MTG/freesound/_docs/api/source/resources.rst

 For example, if we perform a search and we only want to get sound ids and duration, we can use fields parameter as ``fields=id,duration``.

 This parameter can be used in any resource that returns an array of sounds.

+.. _grouping:

+**g for grouping results**

+This parameter represents a boolean option to indicate whether to collapse results belonging to sounds of the same pack into single entries in the sounds list.
+With g=1, if search results contain more than one sound that belongs to the same pack, only one sound for each distinct pack is returned (sounds with no packs are returned aswell).
+However, the returned sound will feature two extra properties to access these other sounds omitted from the results list:
+``n_results_from_the_same_pack``: indicates how many other results belong to the same pack (and have not been returned) ``results_from_the_same_pack``: uri pointing to the list of omitted sound results of the same pack (also including the result which has already been returned)

 **Curl Examples**